Jason Richardson: Retirement

 On August 18, 2015, Richardson signed with the Atlanta Hawks.
 However, less than a month later, Richardson began experiencing pain in his right knee, and an MRI revealed bone spurs.
 On September 23, 2015, he announced his retirement from the NBA, citing he feared that his ability to walk would be impaired for the rest of his life if he continued to play.

+Personal life

+Richardson is the father of Orlando Magic guard Jase Richardson.
+His younger son, Jaxon, is a consensus five-star recruit for the 2026 class.